NNBnh/craft-everything/README.md

 These recipes make crafting some of the rare items possible.

 ### Element
-These recipes are designed for use with skyblock map but are still convenient to have when playing normally.
+These recipes are designed for use with skyblock map (even in Void biome) but are still convenient to have when playing normally.

 ### OP
 These recipes make god-tier / unbreakable items craftable.